Alexander Koroviakov: Biography

 In 1956 he took part at Autumn exhibition (Leningrad, 1956) where he demonstrated the works: "The First Snow" and "The Palace Square" (both 1956).
 He designated his main direction of the creation: Leningrad cityscape from this moment.
 His basic technique was working directly from life.

 Among his works there were "Spring in Leningrad", "St. Isaak's Square", "Near the Pier" (all 1957), "Kronwerk Strait" (1960), "Stadium under the name of Lenin", "Lenin Street", "Factory District" (all 1960), "At the Islands", "After the Snowfall", "Leningrad" (all 1962), "Wet Asphalt" (1963), "Winter Palace", "Near Peter and Paul Fortress" (both 1965), "On the Nevka River" (1964) and many others.

 Besides the Leningrad motifs Alexander Koroviakov also worked on tradition landscape.
 He preferred intimate subjects: a corner of autumn garden or snow-covered yard, sparkling of light spots on the water.
 For example, in the works "Autumn Garden" (1965) and "At the Seliger Lake" (1965).

 In 1960-1980 Alexander Koroviakov was keen by theme of Still life.
 His compositions were original, complicated by their technique and had associative content.
 Like in "Autumn Still life" (1972), "Dog Rose" (1969), "Still life with Cabbage" (1972),"Bouquet" (1979).

 Alexander Koroviakov experimented a lot on painting technique, he tended to effects of capacity, semitransparency and polycoating of image.

 In 1989 -1992 his works were presented at auctions and exhibitions of Russian paintings at France with great successes.

 Alexander Koroviakov was a member of the Leningrad Union of Soviet Artists since 1955.

-Alexander Petrovich Koroviakov died on June 12, 1993, in Saint Petersburg at the eighty-first year of life.
+Alexander Petrovich Koroviakov died on 12 June 1993 in Saint Petersburg in the eighty-first year of life.
 His paintings reside in Art museums and private collections in Russia, Japan, in the U.S., China, France, and throughout the world.